JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 ## Simulating Correlations ##

 So at the beginning of this post my intention was simply to simulate correlations and show the improvement in power as a function of the underlying correlation.
+Then I ran into some problems that I don't think are super important to discuss.
+Perhaps the lesson to learn there is that if you run into a road block sometimes it helps to take a step back.

+8 - correlations
+9 - verifying transfer function

 ## Conclusions ##